Chambre d’été cocooning avec linge clair, tapis doux et lumière du matin

 3. Where to place a rug in a summer bedroom

-4. Adding a reading nook without cluttering the room
+4. Add a reading nook without cluttering the room

 5. The simple method to take action